-In school, Annie was sweet, compliant and helpful.
-But at home, my then-7-year-old became stubborn and defiant when asked to do simple chores.
+In school, Annie was sweet, compliant, and helpful.
+But at home, she became stubborn and defiant when asked to do simple chores.
 A request to put away her toys and brush her teeth would be ignored or met with arguments or tears, or all three.

 My husband and I tried everything we could think of.